 rules.conf is a file where you can specify server behavior related to protocols, applications, streams and their parameters.

 Settings from WMSPanel override settings which were manually added to rules.conf, this is why this file is typically used in case someone cannot have control via web UI, e.g. in private networks.

-The rules.conf syntax is being continuously changed for new features and interoperability improvements, so we have neither a reference nor a spec for it.
-Usually customers use WMSPanel to configure some accessible Nimble instance and them move its specs to private entities.
+The rules.conf syntax doesn't have a reference yet.
+Users who want to utilize Nimble Streamer for free, use WMSPanel to configure some accessible instance and then move its specs to unplugged entities.

 If you use WMSPanel to configure your servers, you don't need to touch this file.

 Manual operation via WMSPanel web UI or configs are not the only ways to control live streaming behavior and get statistics.

 HTTP APIs give more flexibility.